Chapter 7.2.1 Strategic approaches

 Behaviour change

 Scotland needs to move around 6 billion person-kilometres per year travelled by car to public transport (and walking and cycling) by 2030 to meet this target.
-This will require an 80% increase in passenger-km travelled by bus and tram, and a more than doubling of rail passenger-km in Scotland by 2030.161
+This will require an 80% increase in passenger-km travelled by bus and tram, and a more than doubling of rail passenger-km in Scotland by 2030.

-The Route Map talks of publishing ideas on demand management in 2025 – and presumably implementing them even later.
+The draft Route Map talks of publishing ideas on demand management in 2025 – and presumably implementing them even later.
 Meanwhile expenditure, policy development and planning for trunk road developments which will increase capacity continues (for example, the dualling of the A9 and the changes to Edinburgh’s Sheriffhall roundabout).

 Friends of the Earth Scotland’s ‘On the Move’ report estimates that an additional £1.6bn investment is needed per year to meet the Scottish Government’s target of reducing car traffic by 20%, and highlights the economic and social benefits this will bring.
 It suggests that 22,000 jobs could be directly created in Scotland by investing in public transport, plus hundreds of thousands more indirectly in areas like manufacturing and infrastructure construction.
 It also finds that the public transport infrastructure projects planned in the Scottish Government’s Strategic Transport Projects Review 2 need to be completed by 2030, much sooner than currently scheduled, to meet the 20% car-km reduction target.

 It is vital that work on, and implementation of, strong demand management policies is progressed urgently.
-And this has to include forms of road user charging if there is to be the major impact on car-km that is needed to meet the commitment.
+And this has to include forms of fair road user charging if there is to be the major impact on car-km that is needed to meet the commitment.

 The implementation plan must set out a clear route map, with actions focused on the sustainable transport hierarchy – active travel at the top, then public transport, followed by electric vehicles.
 There is a need not only to promote active travel and public transport, but also to reduce car use, including by reducing the convenience of car driving, especially for short journeys where alternatives are available.